 4.1 Interpretations and implications from negative or no correlation

-There were negative significant correlations between the objective and subjective measures of overall effort when the analysis adjusted for the harvesting method and the time of measurement.
+There were negative significant correlations between the direct and subjective measures of overall effort when the analysis adjusted for the harvesting method and the time of measurement.
 That is, both Borg RPE and Omni RPE may be used to predict the outcomes of % HRR.

 When stratifying by harvesting method, the significance level was still strong only in the Ladder group, but less strong in the Ground and Platform groups, respectively.
 This might have been due to the fact that the Ladder group had a very physically demanding load, followed by the Ground and the Platform groups.
 Accordingly, on one hand, the relationship between Borg RPE and % HRR and the one between Omni RPE and % HRR were established when the physical workload was sufficiently demanding.
 On the other hand, during relatively lighter work, the subjective ratings like Borg RPE and Omni RPE may not be useful for ergonomic assessment.

 When stratifying by the time in the work shift, the statistically significant relationship between Borg RPE and % HRR were found at T1 and T3, i.e. after morning and afternoon work sessions, but not at T2, i.e. after the lunch break.
 This finding is in accordance with the case of stratifying by harvesting method.
 That is, it might require the farmworkers to perform heavy a task so that the subjective Borg RPE responses could be meaningful.
-Otherwise, during or after a rest period, Borg RPE was not interpretable in this population and might not be used to assess a recovery from the rest in place of the objective direct measurement.
+Otherwise, during or after a rest period, Borg RPE was not interpretable in this population and might not be used to assess a recovery from the rest in place of the direct measurement.

 Additionally, when stratifying by the time in the work shift, the relationship between Omni RPE and % HRR became statistically insignificant.
 This finding suggested that the Omni RPE with the pictures of apple harvesting may still not be robust.
 Notwithstanding, it is worth remarking that the reason might be due to the fact that the stratification reduced the sample size and, consequently, there was not enough power to detect a significant correlation in each group.

-There was no significant correlation between the objective and subjective measures of local discomfort.
+There was no significant correlation between the direct and subjective measures of local discomfort.
 In other words, Borg CR10 scales at local body parts, particularly the shoulders, were not representative for the muscle fatigue as directly measured and characterized by EMG.

 Despite being translated and adapted to the culture, the subjective effort surveys, namely Omni RPE, Borg RPE and Borg CR10, may not be suitable for ergonomic assessment among Hispanic migrant fruit harvesters, especially when the physical workload were not extreme.
-Therefore, they could not fully replace the objective directly-measured outcomes like metabolic load or muscle fatigue.
+Therefore, they could not fully replace the directly-measured outcomes like metabolic load or muscle fatigue.

 4.2 Comparisons to previous studies